gemerden/anygraph/README.md

 * A `One` relationship supports the normal attribute operations: `n.parent = child`, `del n.parent`, `n.parent = None` (same as `del`)
 * A `Many` relationship supports the same methods and operations as abc.MutableSet (`.add`, `.remove`, `.discard`, `.update` + `&`, `|` `-`, etc.)

 Note that the insertion order of the children is maintained; the underlying data-structure is a `dict`, not a `set`.
+Any object can be used as node in the graph, not only objects that are hashable.
 ### Cycles in Graphs
 If you do not want to have cycles in the graph, you can set (for example):
 ```python